Merry Xmas Everybody is a British Festive Classic!

 Here I show the best, in my opinion, versions…but it was tough seeing as the original is in my all-time top 10 and it seems fruitless to even try and replicate it!

 Slade – Merry Xmas Everybody

 Oasis were big fans of Slade and had a hit with ‘Cum on Feel the Noize’ but this version of Merry Xmas Everybody was never released.
 It featured in the end credits to the Christmas Special British TV comedy ‘The Royle Family‘.
 This is the full version which is a rather low-key effort from the Manchester band.

 A decent version by British top Crooner Tony Christie!
 It’s the only swing version I’ve ever heard and it’s kinda grown on me!
 The video itself is a bit of a parody of the Royle Family TV sitcom.
 This is, I think, one of the better versions out there.

 Rooney – Merry Xmas Everybody

-American rocksters, Rooney, did a decent version that appeared on the ‘The Year They Recalled Santa Claus‘ and the O.C MIX3: Have a Very Merry Chrismukkah soundtracks.
+American rockers, Rooney, did a decent version that appeared on the ‘The Year They Recalled Santa Claus‘ and the O.C MIX3: Have a Very Merry Chrismukkah soundtrack.
 It’s an indie kind of version but pretty good and sticks to the original lyrics.

 Kate Nash – Merry Xmas Everybody

 A rumbustious version from Katy Nash and a lot of fun.
-It seems people from across the pond have never heard about the festive British classic?
-It’s hard to comprehend, when it’s been a part of my life for so long, that there are millions upon millions of people who have never had the pleasure of singing along to it.
+Does it seem people from across the pond have never heard about the festive British classic?
+It’s hard to comprehend when it’s been a part of my life for so long, that there are millions upon millions of people who have never had the pleasure of singing along to it.
 I like this version a lot!